Nicolepcx/women_in_tech_2022/README.md

 technical workshop about the attention mechanism @ [women in tech global conference 2022](https://www.womentech.net/women-tech-conference).

+## Downloading the repo
+This repo uses Git LFS find [here](https://www.atlassian.com/git/tutorials/git-lfs) more info how to use and install it, you can clone a Git LFS repository as normal using git clone.

 ## Content

 - Jupyter Note explaining the basics of the attention mechanism with NumPy